GeorgiStoyanovAtanasov/GeorgiStoyanovAtanasov/README.md

 ## Hi there 👋

+My name is George, I'm a learning software developer interested in Full Stack Development.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently on summer break.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular, AWS and German.
-- 👯 I’m looking to collaborate on ...
+- 👯 Looking to team up on Full Stack development projects with technologies I'm skilled in or actively learning.

 <!--